Women's, Gender, and Sexuality Studies

 Upon completion of the dual-title graduate degree in WGSS, students are expected to:

-3. Comprehend the conceptual and practical dimensions of feminist pedagogy.
+3. Comprehend the conceptual and practical dimensions of feminist pedagogy, for those planning an academic career;

 6. Exhibit a commitment to professional standards and ethics in teaching, research, and service.